Your site has natural clusters; your linking should too

 The agent finds the best connections

-Within your rules, the agent uses topical relevance to find the strongest connections.
+Within your rules, the agent uses topical relevance, SEO impact, and revenue signals to find the strongest connections.
 A blog post about kitchen renovation will link to your kitchen appliances category, not just any random product page that matches the rule.

 Links update as your site grows

 Add a new product category?
-It gets links from relevant blog posts automatically.
+It can get links from relevant pages - including blog posts and other categories - automatically.
 Launch a new location page?
 It connects to appropriate service pages.
 The rules you define once continue working as your site expands.

 Linking strategies that match how your site works